eviltoylet/eviltoylet.github.io/_posts/2016-02-28-hackathon-be-gone.markdown

   Occasionally, the organizers do a great job and offer healthier alternatives.
 But, these merely supplement instead of supplant the stereotypical programmer's diet catered at these events.
   - *poor hygiene in close quarters.* Gather together hundreds of students in a small space and someone is bound to get sick.
-  Shared hardware, space, bathrooms, and servuing utensils suddenly become vectors of disease transmission.
+  Shared hardware, space, bathrooms, and serving utensils suddenly become vectors of disease transmission.
 Then, as the *coup de grace*, sleep deprive them to compromise their immune systems.
 Perhaps the only good that can come of this is to provide case studies for the CDC.
   - *encourages sleep deprivation.* In addition to all the provided stimulants, hackers are encouraged to work through the night.